 - Aggregators or content providers must have no commercial agreements paid or otherwise with businesses to provide reviews.

 - Do not include reviews that are duplicate or similar reviews across many businesses or from different sources.

 - Only include reviews that have been directly produced by your site, not reviews from third-party sites or syndicated reviews.

 Here are 3 key takeaways from the updated schema guidelines.1 Schema marked-up reviews should generated from a business’s website and not from third-party sources, such as Yelp.

 Takeaway: A website with schema that uses local review markup can be affected by this update.
 It’s important to note, that it is still perfectly okay to obtain third party reviews, just avoid marking them up.2 One of the points that stood out to me was regarding reviews for businesses with multiple locations.
 We have many clients that fall into this category and it’s important to note that review markup can only be submitted for an individual location and not all business locations across the board.

 Takeaway: Businesses with multiple storefronts should focus on ratings by individual location and not as an aggregate whole.
 If a business has 150 reviews that average 4.0 stars, it should not be displayed as an aggregate, but individually by location.
 The business is at risk of a penalty if it displays them aggregately.3 Reviews cannot be vetted by business owners to only include positive ones.

 Takeaway: Businesses should continue to be placing an emphasis on gaining positive online reviews.
-Focus on asking for reviews from customers, vendors and partners who have had a positive experiences.
+Focus on asking for reviews from customers, vendors, and partners who have had a positive experience.
 These will subdue negative reviews.